Skip to content

 A Journey through England

-England is a particularly rich country when it comes to history and traditions.
-There are old mansions and ruins scattered all through the country, surrounded very often by beautiful nature and accompanied by lovely gardens.
-Especially nice is South England, which consists of an interesting and sometimes even weird looking coast lines.
-Get yourself a nice cup of tea, find a place with a great view and enjoy yourself!
+England is a prosperous country when it comes to history and traditions.
+There are old mansions and ruins scattered all through the nation, surrounded very often by beautiful nature and accompanied by lovely gardens.
+Amiable is South England, which consists of exciting and sometimes even weird-looking coastlines.
+Get yourself a nice cup of tea, find a place with a great view, and enjoy yourself!

 test